 There are not any specific written policies addressing these issues.
-Currently, the MTPO does not schedule public workshops, meetings and hearings as the Transportation Improvement Program is being developed or amended.
+Currently, the MTPO does not schedule special public workshops, meetings and hearings as the Transportation Improvement Program is being developed or amended.
+The MTPO and its Advisory Committees' regular meeting schedule is used to accommodate public input for adoption and amendment to the Transportation Improvement Program.